zombieCraig/ICSim/README.md

 * SDL2_Image
 * can-utils

-You can get can-utils from github or on Ubuntu you may run the follwoing
+You can get can-utils from github or on Ubuntu you may run the following

 ```
   sudo apt-get install libsdl2-dev libsdl2-image-dev can-utils